On-device Training: A First Overview on Existing Systems: Overview of Existing Systems

 where $G(\cdot)$ and $C(\cdot)$ refer to the state-value and state-cost function, respectively.
 These two functions measure the difference in value and cost between states before and after one growth action.
 The state-value function measures the gains of growth and the state-value function measures the extra cost from growth, that defines as $ C(\cdot) = (1-\beta)Flops(\cdot) + \beta Size(\cdot)$, where $Flops(\cdot)$ and $Size(\cdot)$ denote FLOPs of the grown layers and the size of the grown layers respectively. $\beta$ refers to a normalization coefficient.

-\fakepar{RIC adaption pipeline} To overcome the low convergence rate caused by parameter growth, the authors propose a three-step adaptation pipeline that safely adapts newly added parameters without sacrificing accuracy in each growth step.
+\fakesubpar{RIC adaption pipeline} To overcome the low convergence rate caused by parameter growth, the authors propose a three-step adaptation pipeline that safely adapts newly added parameters without sacrificing accuracy in each growth step.
 Firstly, they select neurons or channels with small variance using a cosine similarity function to add to the NN.
 Secondly, they preserve loss reduction by applying a safe parameter scale function.
 Specifically, they initialize the parameters using the Kaiming method~\cite{he2015delving}, which is based on the distribution of parameters in the full-sized model.
 Lastly, they map the layer with newly added neurons to subsequent layers to maintain the relationship between layers.
 This three-step adaptation pipeline ensures that the newly added parameters are adapted safely and effectively, enabling faster convergence and higher accuracy.
-Overall, MDLdroidLite enables performing on-device learning for the state-of-art DNNs from scratch.
+Overall, MDLdroidLite enables the on-device training of SOTA DNNs from scratch.